Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Statistical mechanics applications

-Recall that the GUE random matrix ensemble is a probability measure on the set of $k\times k$ Hermitian matrix with density proportional to $\exp(-Trace(X^2)/2)$.
-Let $\GUE_k$ denote the distribution of $k$ (ordered) eigenvalues of such random matrix.
+Recall that the Gaussian unitary ensemble is a probability measure on the set of $k\times k$ Hermitian random matrices with density proportional to $\exp (-\operatorname{Trace}(X^2)/ 2)$.
+Let $\GUE_k$ denote the distribution of $k$ (ordered) eigenvalues of such random matrices.

 In this section we prove the following theorem.